-Number of scientific publications on firearms shows modest increase in recent yearsAugust 6th, 2013 in Health /
+Number of scientific publications on firearms shows modest increase in recent yearsAugust 6, 2013 in Medicine & Health / Health

 "In January 1996, Congress passed an appropriations bill amendment prohibiting the U.S. Centers for Disease Control and Prevention (CDC) from using 'funds made available for injury prevention ... to advocate or promote gun control.'
 This provision was triggered by evidence linking gun ownership to health harms, created uncertainty among CDC officials and researchers about what could be studied, and led to significant declines in funding," write Joseph A. Ladapo, M.D., Ph.D., of the New York University School of Medicine, New York, and colleagues in JAMA.